 When thinking about the types of neurotransmitters, they can be classified in many different ways.
 This includes excitatory neurotransmitters, which have effects on the neuron.
 Some of these include epinephrine and norepinephrine.
 There are also inhibitory neurotransmitters, which have inhibitory effects on the neuron and decrease the likelihood the neuron will fire an action potential.
 Some, including dopamine, can create excitatory and inhibitory effects that depend on the type of receptors present.
 Neuromodulators also influence the effects of other chemical messengers.

 The role of dopamine cannot be understated in the brain and body.
 Dopamine is associated with addiction and schizophrenia.
 Serotonin plays a role in mood disorders like OCD and depression.
 Drugs may be prescribed by physicians and psychiatrists to help treat symptoms of depression or anxiety.
 When medication is used, they may also be used together in therapeutic treatment.
-Overall, drugs can play an important role in impacting neurotransmitters.
+A variety of drugs can play a role in impacting neurotransmitters.

 Influence of Drugs